Ji Xiaojing

 Ji Xiaojing (纪晓晶; born 18 June 1988) is a Chinese sport shooter.
 She mainly competes in the ISSF 10m air pistol event at international shooting competitions.
-Representing China at the 2018 Asian Games, she claimed her first Asian Games medal, a gold in the AP60 mixed team event event, along with Wu Jiayu.
+Representing China at the 2018 Asian Games, she claimed her first Asian Games medal, a gold in the AP60 mixed team event, along with Wu Jiayu.

 Career

 Ji began training in shooting in 2002 at the age of 14.
 She achieved international recognition after claiming a gold medal in the women's 10m air pistol event and a silver medal in the women's 25m pistol event during the 2013 Asian Air Gun Championships.

 Ji also won gold at the 2018 ISSF World Cup in the 10m air pistol mixed team event with Wu Jiayu.
 She additionally clinched a silver medal in the women's 10 m air pistol event at the 2018 ISSF World Cup.

 She qualified to compete at the 2018 Asian Games, her first Asian Games appearance, and won a gold medal in the mixed team category.